“Anyone who believes what a cat tells him deserves all he gets.”

 “I thought you said no guns,” Dick cried, flapping his arms like a fledgling robin.
 “I know you said no guns, because you always say no guns.”

 Bruce groaned.
 He sat at his workstation, stripped down to his underclothes and toweling his face with a damp hand towel.
-His eyes were bloodshot from the nitrogen smoke, and his head was pounding from breathing CO(and no small amount of the smoke…and getting hammer-punched in the temple, probably).
+His eyes were bloodshot from the nitrogen smoke, and his head was pounding from breathing CO2 (and no small amount of the smoke…and getting hammer-punched in the temple, probably).
 Alfred brought another bowl and a glass of water.

 “Grappling hook wasn’t great unless you were shooting down,” Bruce said after some controlled, deep breaths.
 “I started tinkering with the original design, and at some point, I asked why not use gunpowder?
 It’s a much more reliable propellant, and doesn’t require the hook to be corked into the,” he paused to think.
 “I guess it’s a gun.”